-Santo Daime members are distinct from the general thrust of the countertechnological advances and civil rights achieved through industrial modernity and liberalism.
+Santo Daime members are distinct from the general thrust of the counter-Enlightenment because fardados are not really "counter" or adversarial to the Enlightenment the way that Traditionals are.
+In fact they share Moderns' embrace of the technological advances and civil rights achieved through industrial modernity and liberalism.
 As one newly-minted fardado from Belgium declared: